 “And above all, watch with glittering eyes the whole world around you because the greatest secrets are always hidden in the most unlikely places.
 Those who don’t believe in magic will never find it.” -Roald Dahl

 My favorite stories are fairy tales that help us remember that “anything is possible and we are on this earth to take part in adventure.”
 I grew up in rural Pennsylvania, among steel towns with river valleys and rolling hills.
-Free to roam in the woods, we looked for adventure outside in the woods.
-Inside we read books and colored with crayons.
-Reading inspired me to write down my own stories.
-I began with comic strips and it is still one of my favorite things to do.
-Most of the early comic strips were about funny things that happened, like the time we saw a water moccasin at the edge of the pond.
-We went around the big snake by crossing the pond in a make shift boat made of two car hoods welded together, and almost sank!

-My very first job was photo re-touching.
-After art school I worked as a package designer, then became a furniture maker, forest service ranger, art supply sales clerk, visiting artist, official band mom and bass player for our bluegrass band, freelance illustrator, mom and pop signmaker/t-shirt shop/gallery, graphic designer, and illustrator and author of children’s books.

-amended text | “And above all, watch with glittering eyes the whole world around you because the greatest secrets are always hidden in the most unlikely places.
-Those who don’t believe in magic will never find it.” -Roald Dahl

-My favorite stories are fairy tales that help us remember that “anything is possible and we are on this earth to take part in adventure.”
-I grew up in rural Pennsylvania, among steel towns with river valleys and rolling hills.
 Free to roam, we looked for adventure outside in the woods.
 Inside we read books and colored with crayons.
 Reading inspired me to write down my own stories.
 I began with comic strips and it is still one of my favorite things to do.
 Most of the early comic strips were about funny things that happened, like the time we saw a water moccasin at the edge of the pond.
 We went around the big snake by crossing the pond in a make shift boat made of two car hoods welded together, and almost sank!

 My very first job was photo re-touching.
 After art school I worked as a package designer, then became a furniture maker, forest service ranger, art supply sales clerk, visiting artist, official band mom and bass player for our bluegrass band, freelance illustrator, mom and pop signmaker/t-shirt shop/gallery, graphic designer, and illustrator and author of children’s books.